-Try out a selection of winter latte flavors by adding or combining sweet and savory spices.
-You will be surprised how many variations there are.
+Try out a selection of wintery latte flavors by adding or combining sweet and savory spices.
+You will be surprised by how many variations there are.

 Adding a dram of your alcoholic beverages to your cup of coffee boosts the warming sensations of the drink.